Skip to main content

 Flag of Saint David.
 1

-White Doves is the Emblem of St David.
-The reason for this comes from during one of his well-known miracles.
-It is said that whilst St David was preaching in the middle of a large crowd at the Synod of Brefi in the village of Llanddewi Brefi, the ground he stood on is rose up and created a small hill.
-During this time a white dove came and settled on his shoulder and ever since was known as his emblem.
-It was also at this time that he was declared an archbishop.
+The emblem of St David is the white dove.
+During a famous miracle, it is said that whilst St David was preaching to a large crowd at the Synod of Brefi in Llanddewi Brefi, the ground rose up beneath him to form a small hill so everyone could see and hear him.
+A white dove settled on his shoulder at that very moment, and it has been his symbol ever since.
+It was also at this point that he was declared an archbishop.

-No one is a 100% sure but it is thought that St David died on the 1st of March and ever since that date is now marked as St David’s Day
+Nobody is completely certain, but it is widely believed that St David died on the 1st March, and that date has been marked as St David’s Day ever since.

-St David was buried at St David’s Cathedral in St David’s, Pembrokeshire.
+St David was buried at St David’s Cathedral in St David’s, Pembrokeshire, which remains one of the most visited landmarks in Wales to this day.

 Never Miss out on any of our posts again, follow our Facebook, Instagram or Pinterest Pages for daily posts full of fun ideas, competitions, and inspiration for your next family adventure.